-We strongly encourage members and anyone interested in strengthening their practice to volunteer with the Zen Center.
-Traditional temples relied on their community to uphold their grounds, and volunteering engages with an ancient practice of the Sangha.
+We strongly encourage members and anyone interested in strengthening their practice to engage in selfless service by volunteering with the Zen Center.
+Traditional temples rely on their community to uphold their grounds, and volunteering engages with an ancient practice of the Sangha.
 We organize our work at the center under the five administrator positions of Zen temples to reflect this tradition.

 The kanin leads the center and oversees its general affairs.
 They organize the communications, development, finance, membership, events, and administrative duties that uphold the Sangha and temple.
 Volunteers who like to engage with the community or work on special projects can support the kanin by organizing events or writing for the newsletter.

 The tenzo is an important position in the Zen temple, tasked with nourishing and bringing “the assembly satisfaction, peace, and joy,” in the words of Eihei Dogen.
 Volunteers who would like to help feed their community might help the tenzo by cooking meals on Saturdays.

 The ino oversees the zendo, or meditation hall.
 The ino leads the doanryo to deepen the container of ritual practice with the sounds, sights, and smells of the zendo.
 Volunteers who enjoy creating this atmosphere might help set up the altar for service on Fridays or Saturdays, ring the bonsho, or strike instruments during service.